-Council chief executive Michael Lockwood is a signed-up enthusiast for Total Place but says ministers need to remove the legal obstacles to make it really fly both central and local - and other public bodies can be more intelligently directed by one overarching mind.
-But it is about more than money.
-We are in a rected by one overarching mind.
+I am a believer in Total Place.
+In the case of my own authority, it is surely common sense that the £1.7bn spent in Harrow every year by Government both central and local - and other public bodies can be more intelligently directed by one overarching mind.
 But it is about more than money.
 We are in a unique 'people' business with the well being of residents sometimes literally in our hands.
 To cite just one example, there are obvious overlaps in the work that our adult care department performs with that of the borough's major hospital.
 The chance to support vulnerable people more effectively is just one reason why I believe in Total Place.